lethargilistic/blog/0006-mark-twain-the-copyright-victim.md

 (he [told a misogynistic
 lie](https://www.uspto.gov/learning-and-resources/newsletter/inventors-eye/mark-twains-copyright-fight)
-that they were "young ladies, who don't know anything and can't do anything."), the problem of how society should care forthe elderly is a real problem.
+that they were "young ladies, who don't know anything and can't do anything."), the problem of how society should care for the elderly is a real problem.
 My question is, why should authors have a separate elderly welfare program at the expense of the entire world for a century after its supposed usefulness has died?
 Let alone with Twain, a man who died with a $700,000 estate in 1910 ($18,568,863